Volkswagen Group: New Auto

 In 2021, Volkswagen Group released their New Auto strategy.
 The strategy was based on transitioning to electric cars, and building a shared platform, battery systems, software and mobility solutions to use across all their brands.
 This involves creating the Scalable Systems Platform, as well as developing software under a new subsidiary CARIAD.
 Volkswagen Group aims by 2024 to transition to selling mostly electric cars.
 It aims to have six battery factories in Europe by 2030.
-In 2023, Volkswagen Group announced plans to cut costs by €10 billion ($11.1 billion).
+In 2023, Volkswagen Group announced plans to cut costs by €10 billion (B).
 In February 2024, Volkswagen Group and Chinese electric vehicle manufacturer XPeng signed a technology cooperation and joint development agreement on platform and software.

+Restructuring (2026–present)

+In March 2026, during the conflict involving the United States, Israel, and Iran, Volkswagen entered talks with Israel's state‑owned defence firm Rafael Advanced Defence Systems to explore converting its Osnabrück car plant into a facility producing components for the Israeli Iron Dome air defence system.
+The deal was reportedly blocked by the Qatar Investment Authority, which owns over 10% of Volkswagen shares and over 17% of its voting rights.

+In July 2026, Volkswagen Group announced plans to cut around 50,000 jobs in Germany by 2030 as part of a broader restructuring amid growing competition from Chinese automakers, particularly BYD, alongside US tariffs and weaker profitability.